GoogleCloudPlatform/community/tutorials/using-prometheus-jmx-monitor-java/index.md

             "-Dserver.port=${PORT}","-jar", \
             "/helloworld.jar"]

-1. Copy the configuration file for the JMX_exporter:
+1. Copy the configuration file for the JMX exporter:

         cp ../config.yaml .

-    In the `JMX_exporter` repository, there are more [configuration examples](https://github.com/prometheus/jmx_exporter/tree/master/example_configs) for common applications such as Tomcat, Spark, and Kafka.
+    In the `jmx_exporter` repository, there are more [configuration examples](https://github.com/prometheus/jmx_exporter/tree/master/example_configs) for common applications such as Tomcat, Spark, and Kafka.

     JMX is configured to use port 5555 and disable authentication and SSL.
 If you need to change the setup, refer to the